ThyssenKrupp AG (TKA) Given a €27.00 Price Target by Royal Bank of Canada Analysts

-ThyssenKrupp AG (FRA:TKA) received a €27.00 ($29.35) price target from stock analysts at Royal Bank of Canada in a research report issued on Wednesday, April 12th.
+ThyssenKrupp AG (FRA:TKA) has been given a €27.00 ($29.35) target price by research analysts at Royal Bank of Canada in a research report issued to clients and investors on Tuesday, April 18th.
 The brokerage currently has a “buy” rating on the basic materials company’s stock.

-TRADEMARK VIOLATION WARNING: This article was posted by Chaffey Breeze and is the sole property of of Chaffey Breeze.
-If you are accessing this article on another domain, it was copied illegally and reposted in violation of U.S. & international copyright and trademark legislation.
-The legal version of this article can be viewed at https://www.chaffeybreeze.com/2017/04/30/royal-bank-of-canada-analysts-give-thyssenkrupp-ag-tka-a-27-00-price-target-updated.html.
+COPYRIGHT VIOLATION NOTICE: This news story was posted by Chaffey Breeze and is owned by of Chaffey Breeze.
+If you are accessing this news story on another site, it was copied illegally and republished in violation of United States & international copyright & trademark laws.
+The correct version of this news story can be viewed at https://www.chaffeybreeze.com/2017/05/01/thyssenkrupp-ag-tka-given-a-27-00-price-target-at-royal-bank-of-canada-updated.html.

 ThyssenKrupp AG Company Profile